John Kay (economist)

-Career
+Early life and education

 Born in Edinburgh, Kay was educated at the Royal High School, Edinburgh University, and Nuffield College, Oxford.
 He lectured in economics at Oxford from 1971 to 1978.

+Later career

 In 1979, Kay became Research Director and the Director of the independent think tank, the Institute for Fiscal Studies.
 In 1986 he became a professor at the London Business School and founded London Economics, a consultancy firm.
 He was the first director of Oxford's Said Business School from 1997 to 1999, and has written at some length as to why he chose to resign after only two years.
 He has served as a director of Halifax plc and of several investment companies.

 In 2003, Kay addressed non-economists, attempting to answer what Robert Lucas has called the most exciting economic question: across the globe, why are so few rich and so many poor?

 He is a regular editorial contributor to the Financial Times, where he has also had a weekly column since 1995.
 He sits on the European Advisory Board of Princeton University Press.

 In 2012 he presented a substantial report to the British government on reform of the equity market, which suggested that "the stockmarket exists to provide companies with equity capital and to give savers a stake in economic growth.
 Over time that simple truth has been forgotten".
 Kay suggested a series of reforms which he hoped would correct some problems with stock markets; some critics suggested his analysis of the problem was better than his proposed solution.

 Kay has also served as a member of the Council of Economic Advisers to the First Minister of Scotland from 2007 to 2011.
 Five months before the 2014 Scottish independence referendum, Kay said it was a "mistake" for voters to think claims of an independent Scotland being one of the world's wealthiest nations would mean more cash in their pockets.
 Kay warned that using GDP as a measure fails to reveal how much money bypasses locals by going straight to foreign companies and drew comparisons with Ireland, which appeared "better off" than it actually was before economic meltdown.

 He also spoke as part of Asian Institute of Finance's Distinguished Speaker Series in 2016 entitled "Other People’s Money: Masters of the Universe or Servants of the People?" in Kuala Lumpur, Malaysia.